This set of Embedded Systems Questions and Answers for Aptitude test focuses on “DRAM Refreshing Techniques”.

 d) Apple II personal computer

-Explanation: The Apple II personal computer have a particular memory configuration, periodically the DRAM gets blocked and is used for video memory accessing to update the screen which can refresh the DRAM.
+Explanation: The Apple II personal computer has a particular memory configuration, periodically the DRAM gets blocked and is used for video memory accessing to update the screen which can refresh the DRAM.

 13. How do CBR works?